pokt-network/docs/paths/node-runner/README.md

 ### Test your node

-Test your node is configured correctly by simulating a relay.
+Test that your node is configured correctly by simulating a relay.

 ```
 pocket start --simulateRelay